 Gender inequality starts at an early age.
-It sits on the shoulders of young women in sub-Saharan Africa, where it can take more than an hour just to fetch drinking water, where in over two-thirds of households* women are responsible for this chore, and where girls younger than 15 are twice as likely to carry the responsibility as boys the same age.
+It sits on the shoulders of young women in sub-Saharan Africa, where it can take more than an hour just to get drinking water, where in over two-thirds of households* women are responsible for this chore, and where girls younger than 15 are twice as likely to carry the responsibility as boys the same age.
 Where does that leave time for basic schooling when basic survival is more important?

 This inequality follows young women as they are pressured into families, sometimes in places with no child marriage laws and inadequate healthcare infrastructure.
 And when spousal abuse happens in her home, how can a woman stop the violence if her culture treats it as a normal part of a relationship with a man?
 Where does that leave time for secondary education?
 For jobs?